stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 You can also run the formatter with your CI system, to reject code that does not match the format for your project.

+### Test with pytest

+Use [pytest](http://pytest.org) for testing.
+It has superseded _nose_ as the most popular testing system for Python.
+Use the _unittest_ module in the standard library for situations where you cannot add _pytest_ to the project.

 ## Language Syntax

+### Use Type Hinting

+Current versions of Python support type hinting.
+Consider using type hints in any critical application.
+If you develop a shared library, use type hints.

+Once you add type hints, [Mypy](http://www.mypy-lang.org/) tool can check your code as you develop it.
+Code editors can also read type hints to display information about the code that you are working with.

+If you add [Pydantic](https://docs.pydantic.dev/) to your software, it uses type hints in your software to validate data as an application runs.

+> [PEP 484 - Type Hints](https://peps.python.org/pep-0484/) and [PEP 526 – Syntax for Variable Annotations](https://peps.python.org/pep-0526/) define the notation for type hinting.

 ### Format Strings with f-strings